cmiles/PointlessWaymarksProject/PointlessWaymarksCmsContentEditor/DevNotes.md

  - https://github.com/statiqdev/Statiq.Framework - found Wyam (the older version of this) accidentally thru an older Scott Hanselman post https://www.hanselman.com/blog/ExploringWyamANETStaticSiteContentGenerator.aspx and thought it might be worth review - I haven't looked at too much static site generation code so this could be useful.

 ## Notes

+5/3/2020

+Initial generation of Tags - an all page with Search and individual pages.
+Doing this triggered a refactoring in the Search Lists so that any content can potentially be generated (code has to be added for any new types but now not locked to IContentCommon).

 5/2/2020